 Any growth of human hair depends on arginine.
 If you don’t have enough of this in your body, then you will struggle with hair growth and hair strength.
-And, unfortunately, many people may be deficient in arginine because the sun depletes in.
+And unfortunately, many people may be deficient in arginine because the sun depletes it.
 This is why you may find that your hair becomes dry and damaged after spending a lot of time in this sun – because the arginine in your system is gone.

 However, by adding arginine supplements to your daily life or consuming some of the following foods, you may find your supply regenerated and that you have stronger hair: